ActiveBrainAtlas/MouseBrainAtlas_dev/doc/DemoComplete.md

 For COMPUTE FEATURE DEMO:
 - Running it gives me the following error: `IOError: [Errno 2] No such file or directory: '/home/alexn/mxnet_models/inception-bn-blue/mean_224.npy'`.
 Attempting to fix
+  - MXNET_MODEL_ROOTDIR set as ROOT_DIR/mxnet_models.
+I am changing that to be in BstemAtlasDataBackup

 ## Generate probability volumes
 - Run `demo/download_demo_data_scoring.py`